 Send in-app messages

-This article provides steps on how you can use Blueshift's SDK to send messages to your iOS app's users when they are using the app.
+Use Blueshift's iOS SDK to send in-app messages to your users while they are actively using your app.

-In this article, we'll show you how you can use the SDK to send in-app messages with Blueshift.
-However, you cannot proceed until you already have the SDK in your project and you can use it in your app.
-In addition, we also need a
+This article covers how to use the SDK to send in-app messages with Blueshift.
+To proceed, you must have the SDK set up in your project and configured in your app.
+You also need a .pem file to send notifications to your users.
+Complete those steps before continuing.

 Enable in-app messaging